Muhammad1998-ce/E-commerce-Customer-Behavior-Analysis/README.md

     Quality Control: Audit the "Home" category and products priced above $100 to investigate the high return volumes.

     Senior Engagement: Re-evaluate the user interface (UI) or product sizing guides to better cater to the 50+ age group, who show the highest return and churn rates.

+Project Details:

+    Author: Mohamed

+    Date Completed: December 12, 2025

+    Technical Focus: This analysis demonstrates that Excel, powered by Power Query for data transformation and DAX for complex modeling, is a highly capable tool for delivering deep Business Intelligence (BI) insights that drive strategic decision-making.